Integrative Adaptive Therapy integrates and is informed by many therapies, orientations, and modalities.

 Other therapies

-My approach is also aligned with Interpersonal Neurobiology (IPNB); the Neuroaffective Relational Model (NARM), Emotionally Focused Therapy (EFT) & Emotionally Focused Individual Therapy (EFIT), Expressive Arts Therapy, and other models and therapies.
+My approach is also aligned with Compassion-Focused Therapy (CFT), Interpersonal Neurobiology (IPNB); the Neuroaffective Relational Model (NARM), Felt Sense Polyvagal Model; Emotionally Focused Therapy (EFT) & Emotionally Focused Individual Therapy (EFIT), Expressive Arts Therapy, and other models and therapies.

 The logo for IAT was adapted (with permission) from Rob Evans’s Aperture 1.
 Rob writes: